HighTower Trust Company N.A. Sells 718 Shares of Truist Financial Co. (NYSE:TFC)

-HighTower Trust Company N.A. trimmed its holdings in Truist Financial Co.
-(NYSE:TFC – Get Rating) by 12.3% in the 4th quarter, according to its most recent filing with the SEC.
-The institutional investor owned 5,115 shares of the insurance provider’s stock after selling 718 shares during the quarter.
+HighTower Trust Company N.A. reduced its position in shares of Truist Financial Co.
+(NYSE:TFC – Get Rating) by 12.3% in the fourth quarter, according to its most recent filing with the SEC.
+The fund owned 5,115 shares of the insurance provider’s stock after selling 718 shares during the quarter.
 HighTower Trust Company N.A.’s holdings in Truist Financial were worth $218,000 at the end of the most recent reporting period.

 Truist Financial Dividend Announcement

-The company also recently announced a quarterly dividend, which was paid on Wednesday, March 1st.
-Stockholders of record on Friday, February 10th were given a dividend of $0.52 per share.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, March 1st.
+Shareholders of record on Friday, February 10th were issued a $0.52 dividend.
+This represents a $2.08 annualized dividend and a yield of 6.17%.
 The ex-dividend date was Thursday, February 9th.
-This represents a $2.08 dividend on an annualized basis and a dividend yield of 6.17%.
-Truist Financial’s dividend payout ratio is currently 46.95%.
+Truist Financial’s dividend payout ratio is presently 46.95%.

 Truist Financial Corp. is a financial holding company, which engages in the provision of banking services to individuals, businesses, and municipalities.
 It operates through the following segments: Consumer Banking and Wealth, Corporate and Commercial Banking, Insurance Holdings, and Other, Treasury & Corporate.